meteor/vue-tutorial/README.md

 ## Meteor Vue Tutorial

-### MIGRATION IN PROGRESS
-Don't use this yet.

-If you are looking for the tutorial, please go to [https://react-tutorial.meteor.com](https://react-tutorial.meteor.com) and check it there.
+If you are looking for the tutorial, please go to [https://vue-tutorial.meteor.com](https://vue-tutorial.meteor.com) and check it there.

 This repository is the place to check the code (`src` folder) and to make contributions.